bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-Change the HTML on the page that we just had to something like this, I\'ve just changed the height to 5000 pixels for this div that\'s on the page.
-So I\'ve got capturing scroll events and just an empty div that\'s set to 5000 pixels high and I\'ve set it to 5000 pixels high so we have something to scroll.
-Otherwise there\'s nothing to really scroll and we can\'t really capture that event, okay, great.
+Change the HTML on the page that we just had to something like this, I&apos;ve just changed the height to 5000 pixels for this div that&apos;s on the page.
+So I&apos;ve got capturing scroll events and just an empty div that&apos;s set to 5000 pixels high and I&apos;ve set it to 5000 pixels high so we have something to scroll.
+Otherwise there&apos;s nothing to really scroll and we can&apos;t really capture that event, okay, great.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 419.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">